Basque Burnt Cheesecake

 - Line a springform pan with parchment paper.
 Leave at least a 2″ overhang.
 It’s ok that the paper doesn’t lie flat.

-- As you pour the batter into the pan the parchment lining will settle.
+- As you add the batter to the pan the parchment lining will settle.

-- To serve the cake, peel back the parchment before cutting slices from the chilled cake.
+- To serve the cake, remove the springform pan then peel back the parchment.

 - If you have a large food processor use it to make the batter.
 If you don’t have a food processor you can make the batter using a mixer.
-Just be sure to mix the batter long enough that is it smooth and glossy.
+Add the ingredients in the same order and mix until the batter is glossy and smooth.

 - You can’t make this recipe without a spring form pan.
 Regular cheesecake gets firm enough when chilled to flip out of a regular cake pan.
 But this cake is so soft, even when chilled, the spring form is required.